 Message from the Chair

-Four faculty members retired last year: Judith Arms, Robin Graham, Ralph Greenberg, and Ron Irving.
-Faculty members may choose to continue teaching after retirement, and Judith has made that choice.
-The other three are focusing on other activities, mathematical and otherwise.
+Three faculty members retired last year: Don Marshall, Jim Morrow, and Paul Smith.
+They have all had long, successful careers in our department, affecting many students and colleagues over the years, and their contributions will be missed.
+Faculty members may choose to continue teaching after retirement, and Don has made that choice.
+The other two are focusing on other activities, mathematical and otherwise.

 - John Palmieri